Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 - Reads raw markdown notes from `~/cyber-llm/notes/`
 - Cleans and normalizes text
 - Splits text into smaller chunks
-- Stores chunks in a searchable database (ChromaDB)
+- Embeds chunks into vectors and stores them in ChromaDB

 ## Run the Ingestion